 The move to a circular economy will be underpinned by sustainable innovation.
 The message at this year’s World Design Congress is to “design for planet” – a call to all designers to place ecological factors at the heart of their work.

-In this talk our intellectual property experts will explore the importance of protecting your sustainable innovation and the steps that designers can take to the protect not just the fruits of their labours but their environmental ethics too.
+Our intellectual property experts will highlight the importance of protecting your sustainable innovation and the steps that designers can take to protect their work whilst retaining their environmental ethics.

 Agenda